agilecatalyst/manifest-suno/ua/TABLE-OF-CONTENTS-EN.md

 - **Solidarity** between peoples
 - **The future** of symbiosis between humans and AI

-**The Ukrainian translation is currently ~55% complete.
-The core SUNO framework, manifest, and Part I chapters are now fully translated!** 🇺🇦📚
+**The Ukrainian translation is currently ~70% complete.
+The core SUNO framework, manifest, and Part I (Chapters 1-5) are now fully translated!** 🇺🇦📚

-**Ready for the next 10%: Chapter 4 (The Alien Test) - completing Part I!** 🚀
+**Ready for the next 10%: Chapter 6 (What is AI, What is AGI?) - starting Part II!** 🚀